 All users no matter what kind of device -- phone, tablet, desktop PC -- should be able to view all pages on the Library Web Site.
 Just as the ACC Web Site, the pages are designed to be viewed on any size screen.
 The URL http://library.austincc.edu is the same for all devices.

-How do I access the Library Search Tool (Catalog) on my phone or mobile device?
+How can I search for books and articles on my phone or mobile device?

 If you are able to access the internet on your mobile device, type https://austincc.ent.sirsi.net into your mobile device internet browser.